Lockdown impact: Maruti Suzuki sales fall 47.4% in March

-Amid country-wide lockdown, market leader Maruti Suzuki on Wednesday posted a 47.4% decline in sales of passenger vehicles in the domestic market to 76,240 units.
+Amid the nationwide lockdown, market leader Maruti Suzuki on Wednesday posted a 47.4% decline in sales of passenger vehicles in the domestic market to 76,240 units.
 The company has sold over 1.45 lakh passenger vehicles in March 2019.

 As per the data shared by the company, sales of mini segment vehicles — Alto, S-Presso2, were down 5% to 15,988 units as against 16,826 units in the year-ago month, while sales of compact segment vehicles — WagonR, Swift, Celerio, Ignis, Baleno, Dzire, Tour S, fell nearly 51% to 40,519 units from 82,532 units in March 2019.
 Sales of mid-size Ciaz was down 49.3% to 1,863 units as against 3,672 units in the year-ago month.